kuroji-fusky/pacopanda-drawing-stats/README.md

 This project is a [**monorepo**](https://monorepo.tools/#what-is-a-monorepo), it uses Yarn workspaces to install and manage dependencies in each subdirectory.
+This entire project uses the ES Module syntax, some files utilize the `.cjs` for Tailwind and PostCSS configs.

 - `.github` - CI Workflow stuff such as type-checking, linting, etc.
 - `apps`